aubreypc/cs203-S2019-conduct/conduct.md

 * Conduct
 * Decisions
 * Postmortems:
+  Acceptable

-  Meet in the first part of lab section to discuss where we are currently at in the given project.
+Talk in the first part of lab section to discuss where we are in the project.
-  One person can volunteer or someone can be picked to be our "leader" for the days discussion.
+Team leaders can lead through this discussion
-  Once ready members of the team can ask questions, bring up problems and errors that occurred.
+Teams will bring up problems and errors that occurred, or what worked well.
-  After all the problems are sorted out we then talk about what worked well as a group and what we need to improve on for this upcoming week.
-  After finishing a project we should have a team monitor the program.
-In this they will check if any bugs or errors have risen and maintain code functionality.
+After finishing a project teams should be assigned to look after the program.
+Work as a team to fix problems
+Use proper communication to talk to one another

+  Unacceptable
+Do not blame anyone for errors or problems

 * Conflicts
 * Infractions